 Your final steps to automating your job search look like this:

-Once your job search is on autopilot, your more than ½ way to finding a great position.
+Once your job search is on autopilot, you are more than half way to finding a great position.